09.00 Departure on optional field trip to Aurubis Olen refinery

 - Will it be largely the emerging markets that continue to drive demand growth in absolute terms?

-- Is consumption in new applications revitalising growth in the older established markets?
+- Is usage in new applications revitalising growth in the older established markets?

-- Does price and volatility still remain a threat in certain end-markets?
+- Do price and volatility still remain a threat in certain end-markets?

 - Global competitive challenges in the copper semis trade

 Jonathan Barnes, Principal Analyst - Copper Demand, Wood Mackenzie, UK

 11.40 Structural change and the competitive challenge in the global wire and cable business

 - Does coppers biggest end-use market continue to show strong growth rates?